amannagpal2/deployment/tmpchec.md

   ```
  - Secure access permissions to ACR and AKV
    - ACR user should have AcrPull and AcrPush roles enabled.
-   - For AKV, following permissions are required for an identity.
+   - For AKV, following permissions are required for an identity:

-      Create permissions for creating a certificate
+      ''' Create ''' permissions for creating a certificate
       Get permissions for reading existing certificates
       Sign permissions for signing operations